Mark Bailey

 How long would it be before you can see me?

-Usually within about 2 weeks but it may be that you might have to wait a little longer sometimes before we can see each other.
+Depending on my availability I usually see people within about 2 weeks but it may be that you might have to wait a little longer sometimes before we can see each other.

 I am nervous about seeing a therapist and don't know what to expect.